topaz8/windows-edge-policies/README.md

 reg export HKLM ${env:USERPROFILE}\Desktop\before_edge_policies_$(Get-Date -Format "yyyyMMdd-HHmmss").reg
 ```

+Or open regedit as Administrator, click `Computer` at the top, then click `File -> Export`.

 ## Applying policies
 Just double-click the registry files in this repository.
 It's that simple.